-Ilford Park Polish Home provides residential and nursing care to former members of the Polish Forces under British command in World War 2, and their spouses.
-It is subject to unscheduled routine inspection and regularly meets all the standards of the Care Quality Commission.
+Ilford Park Polish Home is subject to unscheduled routine inspection and regularly meets all the standards of the Care Quality Commission.

 After World War 2 the majority of Polish troops who had fought under British Command were unable to return to a Poland now under Soviet influence and control.
 Many feared being taken as political prisoners.